Health Emergency Declaration (HED)

 - In 2023, researchers found a GBA gene variant - tinyurl.com/yj78bdy3 that raises PD risk in people of African ancestry.

-April is Parkinson's Awareness Month, a time to come together to raise awareness and advance research toward a cure for Parkinson’s disease.
+While April is Parkinson's Awareness Month, any time of year is a time to come together to raise awareness and advance research toward a cure for Parkinson’s disease.
 Whether you’re new to our community or a longtime supporter, together we can make a difference.

 A Guide for Navigating Parkinson’s